Icenium/bond-content/vse-quick-start/2-use-device-camera.md

 }
 ```
 * **b**.
 Notice how the change is applied on the connected device once saved.
 * **c**.
-Click the add button on the device and take a picture.
+Click the *Add* button on the device and take a picture.
 If everything went right, you should see the picture appear at the top of the list.

 <hr data-action="end" />